vmohan96/Decoding-COVID-19/README.md

 # Findings

-Going into our exploration, Team V.A.V held some preconcieved biases about what we would find.
+Going into our exploration, our team acknowledged and considered any preconcieved biases about what we might find.

 * There is a correlation between a mask-state and its voting history in 2016.

-We found out that our initial assumptions are true:
+We found out that our initial hypotheses are true:

 ![img](assets/images/democrat_mask.png)
 ![img](assets/images/republican_mask.png)